-In the past year, the United States’ military presence has changed in the Middle East, most recently with the deployment of 3,500 troops from North Carolina’s Fort Bragg in response to an early January drone strike in Iraq that killed Iran’s top military leader.
+In the past year, the United States’ military presence has changed in and around the Middle East, most recently with the deployment of 3,500 troops from North Carolina’s Fort Bragg in response to an early January drone strike in Iraq that killed Iran’s top military leader.

 In short, the data to fully answer this question isn’t available, though based on available government data and documents, there may be over 80,000 military personnel in the region.

 As of June 2019, there were approximately 60,000 to 80,000 troops in the region, according to the Department of Defense.
 But as noted in a report this month from the nonpartisan Congressional Research Service: “Precise figures of deployed U.S. personnel are difficult to determine due to unit rotations in and out of a given theater.”

 Since 2008, the Pentagon has published where military and civilian personnel are.
 That information was released quarterly starting in December 2013 .

 In 2017, the Department of Defense stopped providing military deployment figures for Afghanistan, Iraq, and Syria.
 The official deployment data also does not include troops that are “deployed in support of contingency operations,” according to the Department of Defense’s latest reports.